AnthonyRietl/Topic-Analysis/README.md

 # Topic-Analysis
-Program to analyze topics via LDA
+Program to analyze topics via latent dirichlet allocation (LDA) wrote in Matlab.
+Initially created to analyze the text of scientific abstratcs from the field of marine ecology to determine topic popularity.